LuisEnriqueML1/sql_practice/Basic/Analyzing Students' Mental Health in SQL.md

 ### 3.4.5 Selecting the Best Number of Clusters:
-We used the K-means algorithm from sklearn and ran tests with different numbers of clusters.
-Using the elbow method, we identified that 3 clusters provide the best fit for our data.
+I use the K-means algorithm from sklearn and ran tests with different numbers of clusters.
+Using the elbow method, I identify that 3 clusters provide the best fit for our data.
 ```
 pca = PCA(n_components=2)
 principalComponents = pca.fit_transform(data)